ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Resources are not on the same origin.
 If messages are forwarded between these resources without the protections afforded by HTTPS, they could be inspected or modified by a network attacker.
-Note that a request could be forwarded without protection even if the two resources share an origin.
+Note that a request could be forwarded without protection if the two resources share an origin.

 ## Key Management